armlabstanford/mixed_reality_setup/README.md

     - Under the `App` folder of your Unity project, you should now see a `demo.sln`.
 Double click on it to open it in Visual Studio.
     - In Visual Studio top menu bar, change to `Release`, `x86` and `HoloLens Emulator 10.0.x`.
 Then click on the green Play button located on the left of `HoloLens Emulator 10.0.x`.
     - Once the emulator is running, you should see `Client connected.
 1 clients total.` in your Ubuntu terminal.
+    - The keyboard commands for the HoloLens emulator can be found [here](https://docs.microsoft.com/en-us/windows/mixed-reality/using-the-hololens-emulator#basic-emulator-input).
       - Use the arrow keys (to move user's gaze) and WASD (to walk around) in the emulator and find the box.
+      - Left click on the mouse and move it around to control your gaze more precisely.
+      - Right click or press Spacebar / Enter to simulate an air tap gesture.
+    - For example to move the box, position your cursor to the center of the box.
+Then, right click two times and move your mouse around.
-Using your spacebar, you can pick the box and place it elsewhere by using the spacebar to drop it off.
-The location of the box in `rviz` should also update as you move the box around.
+      - The location of the box in `rviz` should also update as you move the box around.

 ## Troubleshooting tips
 **Q: I managed to build the HoloLens app and run it in the emulator but it is not connecting with ROS.**